Installing the Web Gateway

-However, if you are using different combination of web server and platform, have an atypical web server architecture, or are an advanced user who wants to customize your environment, you may find this document useful.
-It describes the details of procedures for configuring a web server and the Web Gateway to connect to InterSystems IRIS.
-It also describes how to use services that the Web Gateway provides.
+However, if you are using different combination of web server and platform, have an atypical web server architecture, or are an advanced user who wants to customize your environment, be sure to review this document, which provides procedures for configuring a web server and the Web Gateway to connect to InterSystems IRIS and for using the services that the Web Gateway provides.

 Web Gateway Components and Physical Installation Paths